-- 1. What is your definition of "academic integrity"? - 2.
-Do you find it easier to create an argument in writing or in person?
-Why? - 3.
-Think about the last time that you did research.
+- 1. Think about the last time that you did research.
 What kind of research did you do?
 Were you able to find all the sources you needed?
-If not, what kind of sources did you struggle to find? - 4.
+If not, what kind of sources did you struggle to find? - 2.
+How do you use the internet when you research?
+What kind of sites do you visit?
+Why? - 3.
+What does academic integrity mean to you? - 4.
 How do you determine what sources to trust online? - 5.
-Why do you think the rules that we have around source use exist?
-Why do we cite sources?
+If you've also attended school in a different country, how does that school system teach source use?